 - Have Bowen’s Disease, caused by exposure to certain chemicals, trauma, or arsenic — symptoms look very much like eczema or psoriasis.

 - HPV infection

 All skin types can develop squamous cell carcinoma.
-A top dermatologist in New York sees this condition in men twice as often as in women, but it primarily appears in those over the age of 50.
-More and more young people are getting SCC, though, due the increased popularity of indoor tanning booths.
+A top dermatologist in New York sees this condition in men twice as often as in women, but it primarily appears in those over 50.
+More and more young people are getting SCC due to the increased popularity of indoor tanning booths.

 Precancerous growths usually are precursors to full-blown squamous cell carcinoma.
 These growths are the types of indicators your NYC dermatologist finds during your normal examinations.

 Most of the time, when the SCC is caught early and is still small, squamous cell carcinoma can be excised in your Manhattan doctor’s office with little or no discomfort.
 Other procedures used to eliminate early signs of SCC include:

 - Mohs surgery.
 Your dermatologist is trained in this technique that allows her to scrape off the visible parts of the tumor and a little bit of surrounding skin and examine it immediately to determine if there are any cancer cells in the periphery or not.
 If there are, she may go back and remove a little more.
 This is done until all the cancer is removed.
 Mohs surgery is 94 to 99 percent effective and is considered the gold standard of treatment.

 - Cancer with surgically excised with a margin of normal skin.

 - The tumor is frozen and then eventually falls off within a couple of days